briggsreschke/scripts/apache-logfile-parser/lib/README.txt

 log_parse.py

-Parses Apache log file and stores as list or dictionary.
-Has framework for optional user adaptable routines for further parsing of each log file record.
+Parses Apache log file and stores each record as a list or dictionary.

+Includes optional user customizable routines that can be used for parsing each log file record even further.